 Part of the "Get in the Game.
 Save a Life."
 Program

 - Yale University Commons, 168 Grove Street (corner of College Street and Grove Street), New Haven, Conn.
 (Directions)

 - Open to the general public (to join the registry at the drive, must be ages 18 to 44)

 - No advance registration required

 On Dec.
 8, 2008, Yale women's hockey center Mandi Schwartz was diagnosed with cancer (acute myeloid leukemia).
 She returned home to Wilcox, Saskatchewan, for treatment.
 On Jan.
 8, 2010 -- after five rounds of strong chemotherapy treatment and 130 days in the hospital put her in remission -- she returned to Yale for the spring semester.
 She was planning to return to playing hockey in the 2010-11 season, but in April of 2010 she learned that the cancer had returned.

 Yale has named its annual marrow donor registration drive in Mandi's memory.
 These drives are led by the field hockey, football and women's ice hockey teams.
 They are a part of Yale's Day of Service initiative.
-In 2013, the New Haven County Medical Association is assisting as well.
-Click here for more information or contact email@example.com if you are interested in being involved in the drive.
+In 2013, the New Haven County Medical Association began assisting as well.
+Click here for more information or contact firstname.lastname@example.org if you are interested in being involved in the drive.